sencha/ext-react/packages/ext-react-modern/MIGRATE.md

 ## Migrate for @sencha/ext-react-modern

-last run: Mon Feb 03 2020 10:02:30 GMT-0500 (Eastern Standard Time)
+last run: Mon Feb 03 2020 12:47:05 GMT-0500 (Eastern Standard Time)

 ## migrating/upgrading an ext-react application

 We want to make sure that your upgrade of ext-react is successful, so we would like to

-schedule a support call with you to walk through the update details.
+schedule a support call with you to walk through the upgrade details.

 ## submit a support tickit to notify us of your upgrade